Organic-Games/gm-debug-object/README.md

 # debug-object
-Quickly debug things in GMS2.
+Quickly debug things in GameMaker.
 That's about it.